Chili Public Library

 Greece Public Library

-Established in 1963, Greece Public Library has served the community from its current location since 2000.
+Established in 1963, the Greece Public Library has served the community from its current location since 2000.

 Scottsville Free Library, Mumford Branch

-Established in 1971, Scottsville’s Mumford branch has served the community from its original location.
+Established in 1971, Scottsville’s Mumford branch serves the Wheatland community from its original location.

 Hamlin Public Library